-Duty of knowledge and understanding: This represents the cornerstone of your duties as a bank customer and involves the search for relevant knowledge that should lead you to make informed decisions and enhance your benefits.
+Duty of knowledge and understanding

+This represents the cornerstone of your duties as a bank customer and involves the search for relevant knowledge that should lead you to make informed decisions and enhance your benefits.
 Without adequate knowledge, customers are bound to make ill-informed decisions which may precipitate an avalanche of complaints from customers against their banks.
 It is generally agreed that sophistication in the banking industry has tasked the understanding of even people that are financially literate; it is, therefore, your responsibility to "shine your eyes" when dealing with your bank.

-Duty of financial obligation: This requires customers to repay credit facilities and pay mutually agreed interest on loans and other financial services rendered by their banks as and when due.
+Duty of financial obligation

+This requires customers to repay credit facilities and pay mutually agreed interest on loans and other financial services rendered by their banks as and when due.

 This is one of your major responsibilities to the extent that banks are established to provide loans and other financial services to you and other customers.
 Thus, you are obligated to ensure that payments or repayments to your bank are not delayed in order not to suffer penalties in the form of default charges.

-Duty to protect instruments and information: It is your duty as a bank customer to keep your cheque book, ATM and all information relating to your account like PIN, passwords and codes safe.
-It is important to stress that a bank cannot bear responsibility for any loss incurred by customers as a result of their negligence in protecting vital instruments or information.
+Duty to protect instruments and information

+It is your duty as a bank customer to keep your cheque book, ATM and all information relating to your account like PIN, passwords and codes safe.
+It is important to stress that your bank cannot bear responsibility for any loss you incur as a result of your negligence in protecting vital instruments or information.

-Duty to provide factual information and not to mislead the bank: As a bank customer, you owe your bank and the society a duty to provide factual information about yourself and where necessary, about relevant transactions therefrom.
-You should bear in mind that just as your bank is required to provide you with truthful information about goods and services it offers, you are also required to provide the bank with truthful information about yourself.
+Duty to provide factual information and not to mislead the bank services it offers, you are also to provide the bank with truthful information about yourself.
 You should also exercise reasonable care not to mislead your bank failing which you may be liable.